ruby/drb/README.md

 puts timeserver.get_current_time
 ```

+#### Security

+As DRb allows remote clients to invoke arbitrary methods, it is not suitable to
+expose to untrusted clients.

+When using DRb, try to avoid exposing it over the network if possible.
+If this
+isn't possible and you need to expose DRb to the world, you *must* configure an
+appropriate security policy with +DRb::ACL+.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.